Natural Law and Public Affairs Seminar

-The last several decades have witnessed a revival of natural-law theory among English-speaking moral and legal philosophers.
+The last several decades have witnessed a revival of natural law theory among English-speaking moral and legal philosophers.
 This ethical tradition of Aristotle and Aquinas offers a compelling alternative to the Kantian and consequentialist systems that have dominated modern moral philosophy.
-It also provides powerful rational defenses of moral principles often identified as Judeo-Christian, but common also to many great Muslim as well as ancient Greek and Roman thinkers–indeed, principles dominant for centuries throughout the West.
+It also provides powerful rational defenses of moral principles often identified as Judeo-Christian, but common also to many great Muslim, ancient Greek, and Roman thinkers—indeed, principles dominant for centuries throughout the West.

 This seminar will begin by engaging contemporary analytic work on the foundations and methods of natural-law moral reasoning.
 But the better part of it will be spent examining arguments that apply natural-law insights to a variety of moral and political issues, including religious liberty and the role of the state; justice in commerce and in communication; just war and capital punishment; abortion and euthanasia; and marriage and sexuality.

-The seminar is for advanced undergraduate and early graduate students interested in normative ethics and contemporary applications.
-Participants may but need not be versed in natural-law theory.
+The seminar is for advanced undergraduate and graduate students interested in normative ethics and contemporary applications.
+Participants may but need not be versed in natural law theory.

 Application Requirements and Instructions

-Please submit the following forms and documents via email to Serena Sigillito (firstname.lastname@example.org) by March 1, 2014:
+Please submit the following forms and documents via email to NLPASeminar@gmail.com by March 15, 2016:

-There is a $100 registration fee required of all accepted applicants, covering room and board for the duration of the seminar.
+There is a non-refundable $100 registration fee required of all accepted applicants.
+This fee covers tuition, room, and board for the duration of the seminar.